Perfectoid signature, perfectoid Hilbert-Kunz multiplicity, and an application to local fundamental groups: Transformation rules under finite maps

 for some $m\gg n$.
 Note that by \autoref{lem.I_inftyCompare}, we have

-Therefore it suffices to show that for any $\delta>0$, there exists some $\epsilon\in (g)_\perfd$ such that $\lambda_\infty(C_\epsilon/I^R_{\infty} C_\epsilon)< \delta$.
-Since $p, g$ is a regular sequence, we can pick $y_3,\dots,y_d\in A$ such that $p,g,y_3,\dots,y_d$ form a system of parameters of $A$.
-Now for any fixed $\delta>0$, by \autoref{lem.SOPisHilbertSamuel}, there exists some $\epsilon\in (g)_\perfd$ such that Then we have
+Therefore it suffices to show that for any $\delta>0$, there exists some $\epsilon\in (h)_\perfd$ such that $\lambda_\infty(C_\epsilon/I^R_{\infty} C_\epsilon)< \delta$.
+Since $p, h$ is a regular sequence, we can pick $y_3,\dots,y_d\in A$ such that $p,h,y_3,\dots,y_d$ form a system of parameters of $A$.
+Now for any fixed $\delta>0$, by \autoref{lem.SOPisHilbertSamuel}, there exists some $\epsilon\in (h)_\perfd$ such that Then we have

-where the inequality in the third line follows from \autoref{eqn.EqnInProofTransRule}, the equality on the fourth line follows from \autoref{prop.Normalizedlengthequalsrank}, and the equality on the fifth line follows from the fact that $p, \epsilon,y_3,\dots,y_d$ is a regular sequence on $A_{\infty.0}$.
+where the inequality in the third line follows from \autoref{eqn.EqnInProofTransRule}, the equality on the fifth line follows from \autoref{prop.Normalizedlengthequalsrank}, and the equality on the sixth line follows from the fact that $p, \epsilon,y_3,\dots,y_d$ is a regular sequence on $A_{\infty}$.

-Finally, for the other direction $r\cdot\lambda_\infty(S^{A_{\infty,0}}_{\perfd}/I^R_{\infty})\le \lambda_\infty(S^{A_{\infty,0}}_{\perfd}/I^S_\infty)$, note that $\coker(\widetilde{\phi}_\epsilon)$ is a finitely generated $R^{A_{\infty,0}}_{\perfd}/p$-module.
-Hence we have $\epsilon^2\cdot \coker(\widetilde{\phi}_\epsilon)\subset p^{1/p^m}\coker(\widetilde{\phi}_\epsilon)$, i.e., for some $m\gg n$.
+Finally, for the other direction $r\cdot\lambda_\infty(S^{\Ainfty}_{\perfd}/I^R_{\infty})\le \lambda_\infty(S^{\Ainfty}_{\perfd}/I^S_\infty)$, note that $\coker(\widetilde{\phi}_\epsilon)$ is a finitely generated $R^{\Ainfty}_{\perfd}/p$-module.
+Hence we have $\epsilon^2\cdot \coker(\widetilde{\phi}_\epsilon)\subseteq p^{1/p^m}\coker(\widetilde{\phi}_\epsilon)$, i.e., for some $m\gg n$.
 The rest of the argument is essentially the same and we omit the details. \end{proof}